Remembering those who served their time and crossed the bar

 Allan is sorely missed by his family and friends, and remembered by all who served alongside him.

-Graham Dobson got in touch with the Association about his wife's uncle, Percy Woodgate, who was a stoker on board HMS Naiad when it was sunk in 1942.
+Percy Woodgate was a stoker on board HMS Naiad when it was sunk in 1942.

 Percy would have been born about 1909 so would have been about 33 when Naiad was sunk.